NormanTUD/OmniOpt/.gui/_tutorials/custom_generation_strategy.md

 --generation_strategy SOBOL=10,BOTORCH_MODULAR=20,SOBOL=10
 ```

-Of cource, change it according to your needs.
+Of course, change it according to your needs.

 ## Caveats
 <div class="caveat warning">